claucia/faq-accordion-card/README.md

 # Web app template

 This is a web app template with [Parcel.js](https://parceljs.org/) suitable for most of my vanilla JavaScript projects.

+## Running the app for development

+1. Run `npm install` to download the dependencies.
+The `node_modules` folder will be created.
+1. Run `npm run start` to start a server at `http://localhost:1234`.
+ - Files will be writen to the `dist` folder.
+ - Chrome will open a new tab, displaying the application.
+ - Code changes will be automatically reloaded.

+## Building the app

+Run `npm run build` to build the application.
+The application artifacts will be available in the `dist` folder.